Tūtira Regional Park

 - Camp fee of $5 per person.

-Tūtira Regional Park is part of a developing tourism area of the Tūtira-Maungahururu district which local people are promoting as a great adventure recreation area.
-From here explore:
+Tūtira Regional Park is part of a developing tourism area of the Tūtira-Maungahururu district, which local people are promoting as a great adventure recreation area.
+From here you can explore:

-- The Guthrie Smith Trust Aboretum - open to the public during summer, November to May.
+- The Guthrie Smith Trust Aboretum - open to the public every Sunday, October to May, entry free - 20,000 trees planted in geographic regions.

-Camping - Camping is available for short term only in a flat, fenced and tree-lined paddock area that is suitable for tents, campervans, caravans.
+Camping - Short-term camping only is available within the park in a flat, fenced and tree-lined paddock area that is suitable for tents, campervans, caravans.
 Compost toilets and cold water taps only (no kitchen or showers).
 Tūtira Store a few kilometres north on SH2 has supplies.
 Please take away your own rubbish.
 Koha/donations of $5 per adult per night donation would be appreciated to help with operating costs for the toilet blocks and water supply.
 Donation boxes are located by the toilet near the main road and by the big sign on the eastern lake side.

 Swimming/boating - As algal blooms can affect human health, when they are present (generally summer) the lake water is not suitable for swimming, boating or fishing.
 Please take note of signs posted around the lake about water quality.

-- HBRC and NIWA have a monitoring buoy on the main lake above one of the deeper holes (42m) for a long term study of the lake.
+- HBRC and NIWA have a monitoring buoy on Lake Tutira above one of the deeper parts (42m) for a long term study of the lake.
 The buoy measures dissolved oxygen, chlorophyll, water temperature and turbidity.
 The data is automatically updated to this website and you can check it here.

-Algal blooms - The buoy data is an essential part of a programme investigating the causes of algal blooms which regularly impact the lake in summer.
-Algae is naturally present in fresh water but in certain conditions there's a population explosion which turn the lake water green.
-Hawke's Bay Regional Council is working with the lake bed owner, Maungaharuru Tangitu Trust, and other organisations on solutions to the algal bloom problem.
+Algal blooms - Data from the buoy also helps HBRC scientists investigation the causes of algal blooms which regularly impact the lake in summer.
+Algae is naturally present in fresh water but in warmer conditions there can be a population explosion which turns the lake water green and produces an odour.
+The Regional Council is working with the lake bed owner, Maungaharuru-Tangitū Trust, and other organisations to find solutions to the algal bloom problem.
 Other brown blooms are caused by microscopic animals called dinoflagellates, which are harmless.
+In nearby Lake Waikopirō, HBRC is trialling an aerator to bubble oxygen through the water and mix the water layers to reduce algal blooms.